kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 Currently, the [k8sattributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/k8sattributesprocessor/README.md) is used in the Metric Gateway to enrich metrics resource attributes with Kubernetes metadata.
 This is very useful for workload metrics (like Pod and container metrics).
 However, for non-workload metrics (like Node metrics), the metrics will be incorrectly associated with Metric Agent Pod, because the Metric Agent Pod is the one that emits these metrics.

-For example, in the diagram shown below, the `k8s.node.cpu.usage` metric is incorrectly associated with the `telemetry-metric-agent-4ncx9` pod.
-This creates confusion, as the user might incorrectly think that this metric provides the amount of node CPU consumed by the `telemetry-metric-agent-4ncx9` pod.
-While in reality, it provides the entire node CPU usage.
+For example, in the following diagram, the `k8s.node.cpu.usage`metric is incorrectly associated with the `telemetry-metric-agent-4ncx9` Pod.
+This creates confusion, because the user might incorrectly think that this metric provides the Node CPU consumed by the `telemetry-metric-agent-4ncx9` Pod.
+While in reality, it provides the entire Node CPU usage.
 In addition, the metrics from the system namespaces (including `kyma-system` namespace) are excluded by default.
 Thus, this metric is dropped by default even if the user enables the collection of Node metrics.

 ![Node Metric With k8sattributes Processor](../assets/node-metric-with-k8sattributes-processor.png)